What is the Alumni Discovery Project at Whitworth?

 Who is chosen to be interviewed?

-Why wasn't I invited to participate in an interview last summer?
+Why haven't I been invited to participate in an interview?

 We hope to interview a cross-section of Whitworth alumni over the next several years.
 We're currently reaching out to alums in areas of highest concentration and in regions where many of our current students live during the summer.